Azure-Samples/azure-health-data-and-ai-samples/samples/fabric-healthcare-data-solutions/README.md

 ## What does the sample notebook do?

-The `hds_alm_helper` notebook helps copy important system configuration files, creates folders and tables, and updates metadata of other Fabric items in your workspace.
+The `healthcare_msft_alm_helper` notebook helps copy important system configuration files, creates folders and tables, and updates metadata of other Fabric items in your workspace.
 This saves an immense amount of time and allows you to quickly start managing your healthcare data.

 ## Getting Started

-If you meet the criteria defined in the scenario overview above, all you need to do to run the `hds_alm_helper` notebook is import it into the **_source_** Fabric workspace, open the notebook, and run through the cells.
+If you meet the criteria defined in the scenario overview above, all you need to do to run the `healthcare_msft_alm_helper` notebook is import it into the **_source_** Fabric workspace, open the notebook, and run through the cells.

 ### Importing the Notebook